smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 **\| ZEPTOVM_OP_JMP \| DELTA \|**

-where ZEPTOVM_OP_JMP is a 1-byte opcode, and DELTA is an Encoded-Signed-Int<max=2> signed integer which denotes how PC (program counter) should be changed (DELTA is considered in relation to the end of JMP instruction, so JMP 0 is effectively a no-op).
+where ZEPTOVM_OP_JMP is a 1-byte opcode, and DELTA is an Encoded-Signed-Int<max=2> signed integer which denotes how PC (program counter) should be changed (DELTA is always considered in relation to the *end* of current instruction, so JMP 0 is effectively a no-op).

 **\| ZEPTOVM_OP_JMPIFREPLYFIELD_<SUBCODE> \| REPLY-NUMBER \| FIELD-SEQUENCE \| THRESHOLD \| DELTA \|**